mus-format/mus-go/README.md

 func (s yourTypeMUS) Skip(bs []byte) (n int, err error)                  {...}
 ```

-And than use it like:
+Then, you can use it as follows:
 ```go
 var (
   value YourType = ...